a11yproject/a11yproject.com/src/posts/are-you-making-these-five-mistakes-when-writing-alt-text.md

 While it can feel like there’s much to learn just to make your website accessible, my advice is to not overwhelm yourself.
 Instead, take it step-by-step, and understand the basic purposes of alt text, which are:

-1. Making it easier for screen readers to accurately describe images to their users,
+1. Making it easier for screen readers to accurately describe images to the people who rely on them,
 1. Appearing in place of the image if it fails to load, and
 1. Helping search engines understand the graphics on your website.